The impact of abstract and object tags on image privacy classification: Experiments

 Table~\ref{jaccard_index_for_concrete_and_abstract} reports the number of abstract-concrete tag pairs that have a Jaccard index greater than $0.5$, indicating strong co-occurrence, along with the examples.
-For VISPR and PrivacyAlert, only around 100 concrete tags out of 1000 have a highly co-occurring abstract tag (out of 1000), suggesting that direct co-ocurrence between concrete and abstract tags is not common.
-For DIPA2, this number of highly co-occurring pairs is higher, 352.
+For VISPR and PrivacyAlert, only around 100 concrete tags out of 1000 have a highly co-occurring abstract tag (out of 1000), suggesting that direct co-occurrence between concrete and abstract tags is uncommon.
+For DIPA2, the number of highly co-occurring pairs is higher, 352.
 However, due to the small size of this dataset, 54 of these pairs involve concepts that occur only once in the entire train set.
-In summary, these findings indicate that while abstract and concrete tags rarely exhibit strong direct co-occurrence, when an image is described with many tags, they begin to convey similar information about image privacy (Sec~\ref{sec: Model trained on different types of tags}).
+In summary, these findings indicate that while abstract and concrete tags rarely exhibit strong direct co-occurrence, when an image is described with many tags, they begin to convey similar information about image privacy.